 Never, ever underestimate the importance of having fun. -Josh Hartman, Travel Photographer

 Okay, I love old photos.
-And this one's a couple years old, but it means a lot to me.
+And this first one's a couple years old, but it means a lot to me.

 I was unicycling the muddy streets of Viscri, Romania.
 This is a place where Prince Charles owns property, but you wouldn't know it by looking at it.
 Modest homes, no running water, and families of 10 living together in a very small house.